Great Southern Bank Landlord Insurance (previously known as CUA)

 To see the full list of defined events, see the PDS.

 Flood damage can be treated as different to storm damage by certain insurers, and as a result you may not be automatically covered for it.

 Landlord insurance policies can also offer additional benefits that can be added to suit your unique needs as a landlord for an extra fee.
-Some of the additional benefits you may be able to add to your CUA landlord insurance policy include:
+Some of the additional benefits you may be able to add to your Great Southern Bank landlord insurance policy include: